PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Problem: Rodent Damage

-Lost my favorite fishing kayak to rats in a storage unit.
+I lost my favorite fishing kayak to rats in a storage unit.
 They chewed through the floor to build a nest.
-Expensive lesson learned.
+It was an expensive lesson.

 Solution: